activeadmin/activeadmin/docs/3-index-pages.md

 All index pages also support scopes, filters, pagination, action items, and sidebar sections.

+## Multiple Index Pages

+Sometime you may want more than one index page for a resource to represent different views to the user.
+If multiple index pages exist, Active Admin will automatically build links at the top of the default index page.
+Including multiple views is simple and requires creating multiple index components in your resource.

+    index do
+      column :image_title
+      default_actions
+    end

+    index :as => :grid do |product|
+      link_to(image_tag(product.image_path), admin_product_path(product))
+    end

+The first index component will be the default index page unless you indicate otherwise by setting :default to true.

+    index do
+      column :image_title
+      default_actions
+    end

+    index :as => :grid, :default => true do |product|
+      link_to(image_tag(product.image_path), admin_product_path(product))
+    end

+Active Admin does not limit the index page to be a table, block, blog or grid.
+If you've [created your own index page](3-index-pages/create-an-index.md) it can be included by setting :as to the class of the index component you created.

+    index :as => ActiveAdmin::Views::IndexAsTable do
+      column :image_title
+      default_actions
+    end

 ## Index Filters

 By default the index screen includes a "Filters" sidebar on the right hand side